 - Structural risks for competition refer to scenarios where certain market characteristics (e.g., network and scale effects, lack of multi-homing and lock-in effects) and the conduct of the companies operating in the markets concerned create a threat for competition.
 This applies notably to tipping markets.
 The ensuing risks for competition can arise through the creation of powerful market players with an entrenched market and/or gatekeeper position, the emergence of which could be prevented by early intervention.
 Other scenarios falling under this category include unilateral strategies by non-dominant companies to monopolise a market through anti-competitive means. - Structural lack of competition refers to a scenario where a market is not working well and not delivering competitive outcomes due to its structure (i.e., a structural market failure).
-These include (i) markets displaying systemic failures going beyond the conduct of a particular company with market power due to certain structural features, such as high concentration and entry barriers, consumer lock-in, lack of access to data or data accumulation, and (ii) oligopolistic market structures with an increased risk for tacit collusion, including markets featuring increased transparency due to algorithmbased technological solutions (which are becoming increasingly prevalent across sectors).
+These include (i) markets displaying systemic failures going beyond the conduct of a particular company with market power due to certain structural features, such as high concentration and entry barriers, consumer lock-in, lack of access to data or data accumulation, and (ii) oligopolistic market structures with an increased risk for tacit collusion, including markets featuring increased transparency due to algorithm-based technological solutions (which are becoming increasingly prevalent across sectors).376 early and as powerfully as possible.377 The mere exhibition of some risks justifies interventions against designated gatekeepers.378

-Against the rationale of innovation dynamics, which may justify consolidation and scale economies, the mere concentration of the market, as well as the growth of existing market players, thus constitutes risks that, from a precautionary perspective, needs to be addressed as early and as powerfully as possible.
-The mere exhibition of some risks justifies interventions against designated gatekeepers.
+Against the rationale of innovation dynamics, which may justify consolidation and scale economies, the mere concentration of the market, as well as the growth of existing market players, thus constitutes risks that, from a precautionary perspective, needs to be addressed as

-The DMA's precautionary approach overlooks a cost-benefit analysis wherein risks, costs, and benefits are weighed in a rational, casuistic approach.
-But the risks referred to in the precautionary approach differ from those risks used in cost-benefit analysis: They are not expected risks, but rather merely hypothetical risks and hypothetical damages.
-The paradigm shift takes place amid uncertainties.
+The DMA's precautionary approach overlooks a cost-benefit analysis wherein risks, costs, and benefits are weighed in a rational, casuistic approach.379 But the risks referred to in the precautionary approach differ from those risks used in cost-benefit analysis: They are not expected risks, but rather merely hypothetical risks and hypothetical damages.380 The paradigm shift takes place amid uncertainties.381

 As Commissioner Vestager has noted: "We can do investigations if it need be, so that we can see if gatekeepers are emerging and we can impose on them obligations.
 So, we can make sure that our intervention comes at the right place at the right time, before the market tips and a new gatekeeper emerges."
-Despite uncertainties, the precautionary approach ensures that regulation trumps innovation at the expense of the markets' dynamism and reasonable and non-negligible costs for consumers.
+Despite uncertainties, the precautionary approach ensures that regulation trumps innovation at the expense of the markets' dynamism and reasonable and nonnegligible costs for consumers.